TexasInstruments/jacinto-ai-devkit/README.md

 ## Introduction
 Embedded Inference of Deep Learning models is quite challenging - due to high compute requirements.
 This repository provides various **tools for AI**, including Deep Learning, traditional Machine Learning and Computer Vision.
 We show several **low complexity** Deep Learning models that make  Inference on Low Power Embedded Platforms practical.
 We also have examples for **Quantization Aware Training** for 8-bit fixed point inference.

-Several of these models have been verified to work on [**TI's Jacinto Automotive Processors**](http://www.ti.com/processors/automotive-processors/tdax-adas-socs/overview.html).
+Several of the Deep Learning models described in these repositories have been verified to work on [**TI's Jacinto Automotive Processors**](http://www.ti.com/processors/automotive-processors/tdax-adas-socs/overview.html) using [TI Deep Learning Library (TIDL)](https://software-dl.ti.com/jacinto7/esd/processor-sdk-rtos-jacinto7/latest/exports/docs/psdk_rtos_auto/docs/user_guide/sdk_components.html#ti-deep-learning-library-tidl) that is part of [Processor SDK RTOS for Jacinto7](https://software-dl.ti.com/jacinto7/esd/processor-sdk-rtos-jacinto7/latest/exports/docs/psdk_rtos_auto/docs/user_guide/index.html).

 These tools and software are primarily intended as examples for learning and research.

 Jacinto AI DevKit consists of two parts: <br>
 1. Training Repositories <br>
-2. Model Zoo (Trained Models) & Accuracy Benchmark <br>
+2. Model Zoo (Trained Models)

 Each repository listed below has a documentation page and a separate summary page containing git clone/pull URLs.
 Please browse those links to read the documentation as well as to get the git URLs for cloning the repositories.
 This github repository does not contain any code, but has links that point to the actual repositories containing code.

 ## Training Repositories
 Deep Learning Examples for Jacinto7 family of devices - e.g. [TDA4VM](http://www.ti.com/product/TDA4VM)<br>
-- **Pytorch-Jacinto-AI-DevKit**: PyTorch based training of Image Classification, Semantic Segmentation, Depth Estimation, Motion Segmentation and various other Pixel2Pixel tasks, Multi-Task Learning and **Quantization Aware Training**.<br>
+- **Pytorch-Jacinto-AI-DevKit**: PyTorch based training of Image Classification, Semantic Segmentation, Depth Estimation, Motion Segmentation and various other Pixel2Pixel tasks, Multi-Task Learning and [Quantization Aware Training](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/docs/Quantization.md).<br>
 -- Documentation: [**link**](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/)<br>
 -- git clone/pull URLs: [link](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/)<br>